jmuia/josephmuia.ca/_posts/2018-04-25-connected-udp-sockets-and-icmp-errors.md

 }
 ```

 It just seemed to hang at `recv()` (i.e. it didn't receive a response).
-Shouldn't the error propogate?
+Shouldn't the error propagate?
 I tried sending more packets as well.
 Nothing.

 I checked Wireshark for my outgoing UDP packet and for incoming ICMP time-exceeded messages.
 ```